 The Teachers' office is at CJIR Laboratory, Via Greto di Cornigliano 4-6r (Campi) Genova.
-Teachers can be contacted by email or by phone to arrange an appointment.
+The teacher can be contacted by email or by phone to arrange an appointment.

-Dr. Carlo Canali, carlo.canali@iit.it, +39.010.2896793
+Dott.
+Carlo Canali, carlo.canali@iit.it, +39.010.2896793

 Mechanical Drawing Fundamentals